Current research projects

 Project partner: TropIQ Health Sciences, The Netherlands

-Although global sales of insect repellents are growing at an annual rate of 5 percent, there are only a few active repellent ingredients on the market that in addition only have a limited duration of effectiveness.
+There are just a few active repellent ingredients on the world market that only have a limited duration of effectiveness.